Driving information

 Never tow a trailer without using a safety chain securely attached to both the

 trailer and the vehicle.
-If damage occurs to the coupling unit or hitch ball, there is
+If damage occurs to the coupling unit or hitch ball,

 danger of the trailer wandering into another lane.